 DTCS trainees often list the level of support provided by James as one of the highlights of their experience.
 Here’s what’s on offer:

 - Unlimited support by email: You will receive replies within one business day, meaning that you’ll never have to worry about a long wait when you’re at a crucial stage of your application process.

-- Step-by-step guidance: Tim will talk you through exactly what’s required and when.
+- Step-by-step guidance: James will talk you through exactly what’s required and when.
 This takes away the mystery surrounding the visa process and lets you feel that you are in control of what’s going on.

 - Helping you determine where to send your application.

 - Confirming what documentation is required.

 - Support filling in forms for the different processes required: This might sound trivial, but with so many forms to fill in, oversights are common.
 Oxford TEFL will save you time and stress by providing assistance where required.